 Never heard of this phone?
 Well, I don’t blame you.
-It was launched in 2014 and it was the first bezel-less phone with then unusual 120-refresh rate display phone.
+It was launched in 2014 and it was the first bezel-less phone with then unusual 120Hz refresh rate display.

 At present, there are only a handful of phones are equipped with a display that is capable of handling more than 60Hz of refresh rate.
-In the days to come, we expect it to become a common phenomenon at least in flagship phones.
+In 2020, we expect higher refresh rates screen to become a common phenomenon at least in flagship phones.

-Here’s the list of all 90Hz display or 120Hz display phones in 2019
+Here’s the list of all 90Hz display or 120Hz display phones available in 2020

 |List of phones with higher refresh rate display|